Hello, I'm Vishnu Vikraman

 Vishnu P. Vikraman

-I am deeply immersed in the world of Kerala mural and Indian traditional mural painting techniques.
+I am deeply immersed in the world of Kerala mural painting and Indian traditional mural painting techniques.
 My journey began at Sree Sankaracharya University of Sanskrit, where I pursued a BFA in Kerala mural painting, delving into the intricacies of this exquisite art form.
 Building upon this foundation, I furthered my studies at Visva Bharati University in Santiniketan, West Bengal, where I earned an MFA specializing in Indian traditional mural techniques.
 During my time at Visva Bharati, I participated in a student exchange program with Burapha University in Thailand, where I explored Laran Thai mural painting.
 This unique experience broadened my perspective and enriched my understanding of different mural painting traditions.

 Portfolio